 Check with CardMatch to see if you’re targeted for a 150,000-point offer on the Platinum Card® from American Express.
 These offers are subject to change at any time.

-After raising the annual fee, adding new benefits, and increasing the bonus on the Platinum Card® from American Express and dropping the standard bonus down to just 80,000 points, more and more consumers are still being targeted for an even better offer: 150,000 points via CardMatch after spending $6,000 in the first six months.
+After making some painful tweaks to the flagship Platinum Card® from American Express and dropping the standard bonus down to just 80,000 points, more and more customers are still being targeted for a much better offer: 150,000 points via CardMatch after spending $8,000 in the first six months.

-That's the biggest offer we've ever seen on the Platinum Card.
-In fact, it's nearly double the standard 80,000 bonus you'd get applying directly through Amex for the same spending requirement, it's a big deal.
+That's the biggest offer we've ever seen on the Platinum Card – and considering it's nearly double the standard 80,000 bonus you'd get applying directly through Amex for the same spending requirement, it's a big deal.
 You may also be able to get a 150,000-point welcome offer bonus via personal referral links or searching for the card in an incognito browser, it's worth checking via CardMatch, too.

 It may be hard for many travelers to justify the Platinum Card's $695 annual fee (see rates & fees).
 But for new applicants, earning 150,000 points right off the bat – not to mention a full year of unlimited Delta Sky Club access, among countless other Amex Platinum benefits – makes it far easier to stomach so long as you can responsibly meet the spending requirements.

 Not everyone will be targeted for this massive welcome offer, but no hard credit pull is necessary to see if you qualify.
 Just enter your details at CardMatch and see what comes up!
 Your credit score will not be impacted to see what offers are available.